Logarithmic compactification of the Abel-Jacobi section: Review of logarithmic geometry

 We again caution that the maximal extension $M_S$ of the logarithmic structure of $\eta$ may fail to be quasicoherent.
-This will not be a problem, since one can make sense of maps from an arbitrary logarithmic scheme into a logarithmic scheme, or moduli problem over logarithmic schemes.
+This will not be a problem, since we will only be interested in maps \emph{out} of $S$ with its maximal logarithmic structure, and one can make sense of maps into a logarithmic scheme, or moduli problem over logarithmic schemes, from an arbitrary locally ringed space with logarithmic structure.

 \begin{theorem} Let $f : X \to Y$ be a morphism of logarithmic schemes.
 The morphism of schemes $\undernorm f : \undernorm X \to \undernorm Y$ underlying $f$ satisfies the valuative criterion for properness if and only if $f$ has the right lifting property with respect to the inclusion of the generic point in the spectrum of a valuation ring with maximal logarithmic structure: